octoblu/meshblu/readme.md

 GET /ipaddress

 Returns the public IP address of the request.
-This is useful when working with the SkyNet Gateway behind a firewall.
+This is useful when working with the Octoblu Gateway behind a firewall.

 ```
 curl -X GET http://skynet.im/ipaddress